jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 Why On-Premise Kubernetes?

 I previously built a [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/).
-Due to cloud maintenance costs, however, I opted for a private on-premise setup for complete control over network, hardware, and security.
+Due to cloud maintenance costs, however, I wanted to have a private on-premise setup for complete control over network, hardware, and security.
+It would be a good testing bed of application building for Kubernetes environment.

 I initially tried a 3-master node MicroK8s cluster on [VirtualBox](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and a single-node setup using [Minikube](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
 But I encountered network instability in Virtualbox and lack of scalability in minikube.